Git Quick Start Guide

 Git快速上手指南

-I recently set up an intranet server in our company, and we will use Git for version control in future projects.
-Here are some commonly used operations for reference.
+I recently set up an intranet server, and from now on, all projects will use Git for version control.
+Here, I’ve outlined some common operations for easy reference.

 Install Git

-Windows: You can download the Git installer/portable version from the official website.
-The difference between the installer and the portable version is that the portable version requires you to manually add GitBinaryPath/bin to the system’s Path.
+Windows: You can download the Git installation package/portable version from the official website.
+The difference between the installation package and the portable version is that the portable version requires you to manually add GitBinaryPath/bin to the system Path.

 Linux (debian): sudo apt-get install git